LiucijaSvink/stroke_and_health_markers_prediction/README.md

 - **Average glucose level prediction**.
 Building and optimizing a regression model for glucose level prediction.
 - **BMI prediction**.
 Building and optimizing a regression model for BMI prediction.
 - **Stroke model deployment and value**.
 In this section, model deployment is introduced and the practical usability of the model is discussed.

-## Stroke prediction app

-The model was deployed using sreamlit.
-Use the following [link](https://liucijasvink-stroke-prediction-app-streamlit-app-script-y5i2h6.streamlit.app/) to try it out and check whether you or somebody else that you know is at risk of stroke.